Noel-Proctor/Java-Challenges-And-Learning/BillsBurgers/README.md

 Functionality:

-1. The user can first choose wether the meal is to sit in or take away:
+1. The user can first choose wether the meal to sit in or take away:

    ![image](https://github.com/user-attachments/assets/14595484-e2ae-4521-b931-7523c56e65fd)